apostrophecms/docs/docs/reference/rest-api/pieces.md

         "trash": false,
         "visibility": "public",
         "type": "article",
-        "title": "The Powers of the Senate",
-        "slug": "the-powers-of-the-senate",
+        "title": "ES6 and Beyond: modern JavaScript is so worth it", "slug": "es6-and-beyond-modern-javascript-is-so-worth-it",
         // ... additional properties
       },
       // ... up to nine additional documents, by default